MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition.md

 <a name="sslcm"> </a>
 ### SSL certificate management

 SharePoint farm administrators can now directly manage the deployment and lifecycle of SSL/TLS certificates in their SharePoint Server farms.
-SharePoint certificate management is built on top of [Cryptography API: Next Generation](/windows/win32/seccng/cng-portal), a modern and flexible infrastructure that supports both Elliptic Curve Cryptography (ECC) and classic RSA certificates.
+SharePoint certificate management is built on top of [Cryptography API: Next Generation](/windows/win32/seccng/cng-portal), a modern, and flexible infrastructure that supports both Elliptic Curve Cryptography (ECC) and classic RSA certificates.

 Certificate management capabilities include: